-Since the International Arbitration Law came into force in 2001, the arbitration has become a popular procedure in Turkey, especially for foreigners involved.
+Since the International Arbitration Law came into force in 2001, arbitration has become a popular procedure in Turkey, especially for foreigners involved.
 This procedure is generally used to solve international disputes in different fields of activity, such as commercial and construction.
 Arbitration can be performed both for intern and international disputes, involving a part (company) from Turkey.

-The intern disputes are solved according to the Code on Civil Procedure and the international disputes are conducted based on Turkish International Arbitration Law.
+The intern disputes are solved according to the Code on Civil Procedure and the international disputes are conducted based on Turkish International Arbitration Law

-Who is in charge for international arbitration?
+Who is in charge of international arbitration?

 In Turkey, there are a few organizations that apply the international arbitration procedures:

-- The Turkish Union of Chambers and Commodity Exchanges
+- The Turkish Union of Chambers and Commodity Exchanges.

-- The Istanbul Chamber of Commerce
+- The Istanbul Chamber of Commerce.

-- Ankara Chamber of Commerce Arbitration Institution
+- Ankara Chamber of Commerce Arbitration Institution.

 - Izmir Chamber of Commerce Arbitration Institution.